xiaoxiaomiao323/xiaoxiaomiao323.github.io/_pages/about.md

 During 2018 and 2019, I was at the University of Kent, UK, as a Visiting Student, supervised by Prof [Ian McLoughlin](https://scholar.google.com/citations?user=mcnKgPoAAAAJ&hl=en).

 My research interest includes speech security, speaker and language recognition, and machine learning.
 I am a co-organizer of the
 [VoicePrivacy challenge](https://www.voiceprivacychallenge.org) 2022, 2024 and [Attacker Challenge at ICASSP 2025](https://www.voiceprivacychallenge.org/attacker/).
-My work has been published at the top international AI conferences and journals such as IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP), IEEE Transactions on Information Forensics & Security (TIFS), Neural Networks, Computer Speech and Language (CSL), ICASSP, INTERSPEECH.
+My work has been published at the top international AI conferences and journals such as IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP), IEEE Transactions on Information Forensics and Security (TIFS), Neural Networks, Computer Speech and Language (CSL), ICASSP, INTERSPEECH.

 <div class="warning">
   <div class="warning-title">